ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 Distributed James relies on the following third party softwares (among other):

  - **RabbitMQ** for messaging.
 Good at holding a queue, however some advanced administrative operations can't be implemented with this component alone.
+This is the case for `browse`, `getSize` and `arbitrary mail removal`.
  - **Cassandra** is the metadata database.
 Due to **tombstone** being used for delete, queue is a well known anti-pattern.
  - **ObjectStorage** (Swift or S3) holds large byte content.